 Being able to assess a future tax liability on forthcoming investment returns based on prediction, can be a somewhat vague task.
 One of the benefits of investing in structured products today is that for the vast majority the payout at maturity is pre-defined, as are the possible maturity dates.
 It is this definitive feature that has made them such a popular investment for investors and their advisers.
 However, one downside to bear in mind that investors will automatically receive their money back on these pre-defined maturity dates or at the end of the term, whether this suits their tax planning needs or not.
-For most it won't matter particularly as they will be able to make use of their capital gains annual exempt amount equal to £6,000 for tax year 2023/24 or be invested in a tax-advantaged product wrapper such as an Individual Savings Account (ISA) or Self-Invested Personal Pension (SIPP).
-However with the annual capital gains exemption amount to fall further to £3,000 for the 2024/25 tax year, thought must be taken into account with the increasingly stringent rules.
+For some it won't matter particularly as they will be able to make use of their capital gains annual exempt amount equal to £3,000 for tax year 2024/25 or be invested in a tax-advantaged product wrapper such as an Individual Savings Account (ISA) or Self-Invested Personal Pension (SIPP).
 Remember that the allowance relates to gains only across all investments realised in a particular tax year and that any realised or carried forward losses could also be offset against gains made during the tax year.
 It is the losses that are first applied against gains before using the annual exempt amount.

-Gains which exceed the annual exempt amount will normally be taxed at the prevailing rate: 10% for basic-rate taxpayers and 20% for higher-rate taxpayers in the 2023/24 tax year.
+Gains which exceed the annual exempt amount will normally be taxed at the prevailing rate: 10% for basic-rate taxpayers and 20% for higher-rate taxpayers in the 2024/25 tax year.